-What’s the ideal size of a Contemporary Nexus Diamond?
+What’s the ideal size of a Nexus Diamond Alternative?
 We started answering that question with our first Carat Comparison looking at Round Brilliant, Princess and Oval shapes.
 The size and shape of your stone ultimately depends on your taste.
 But with some of the less-common cuts, it’s important to take into account several factors that can make your stone look larger or smaller.

 These are three of our more unique stone shapes and how three different carat weights look for each one to help guide your decision.